 A clinical chair in cardiology at Brighton and Sussex Medical School, he has pursued a career as a cardiac and valve interventionist and was part of a team that set up adult cardiological services based in Brighton in 1999.
 His experience in developing advanced cardiac audit programmes led to his appointments as chair of the British Cardiovascular Intervention Society (BCIS) and vice president of the British Cardiovascular Society (BCS) for clinical quality and standards.
 He was appointed deputy MD of RCP invited reviews in 2019 and MD in 2021.

-Dr Adam de Belder Medical director of invited reviews, Royal College of Physicians
+Dr Adam de Belder FRCP Medical director of invited reviews, Royal College of Physicians

-Speaker(s): Dr Peter Belfield, Dr Adam de Belder, Dr Emma-Kate Reed, Dr Elizabeth Price FRCP
+Speaker(s): Dr Peter Belfield FRCP, Dr Adam de Belder FRCP, Dr Emma-Kate Reed FRCP, Dr Elizabeth Price FRCP

 What is an invited review?